General Education at Eastern University

 Affiliate Programs

-Cooperative programs with nearby Cabrini, Rosemont and Valley Forge Military Colleges are among the special studies options offered to Eastern University students.
+Cooperative programs with nearby Rosemont College, Villanova University, and Valley Forge Military College are among the special studies options offered to Eastern University students.
 Full-time traditional undergraduate students registered for at least 12 Eastern University credits may request one course per semester at no additional tuition (fees for course materials may be assessed by the host college).
 The courses taken and grades earned are reported on the student’s Eastern University grade report and academic transcript.
 Grades are calculated into the session and cumulative grade-point average according to Eastern’s quality point schedule.
 Students follow Eastern’s registration and drop/add procedures but are subject to the academic calendars, policies, and regulations of the host institution.
 Transportation arrangements are the responsibility of the student.

 Special Off-Campus Programs